Improwised/TestApp/README.md

 ##  Web

-- This directory contain the Vue 3
+- This directory contain the React and webpack

 - Node js  : Required Node.js version 18.0 or higher

-- Simple Application includes sum and substraction functionality
+- Simple Application includes sum and subtract math functions

 ### for run web